 Just as in the case of modal particles, placement of focus particles in the right periphery apparently does not cause interpretation problems (cf. also Foolen et al. 2009).
-We assume that intonation helps the hearer in deciding which part of the utterance may be meant as the focus.
+We assume that intonation helps the hearer in deciding which constituent is meant as the focus the particle relates to.